3D Printing Maker Community & Copyright Violations

 Update: June 23rd, 2017 6:52pm ET

-“Just 3D Print has been cleared of any wrongdoing in its monetization of copyright-free open-source designs and several press outlets that claimed we were infringing on copyrights in said activities have paid us damages as their statements were entirely without merit.” – Ryan Simms, owners, Just 3D Print
+“Just 3D Print has been cleared of any wrongdoing in its monetization of copyright-free open-source designs and several press outlets that claimed we were infringing on copyrights in said activities have paid us damages as their statements were entirely without merit.” – Ryan Simms, Founder, CEO, Just 3D Print

 The skinny is, an eBay seller called Just3DPrint has over 2,000 items from Thingiverse listed for sell without any permission to use photos or attribution to the original designs and basically violating CC licenses.